wimblerobotics/min_max_curr_rviz_overlay/README.md

 }'
 ```

-**Example 2: Critical (Under Threshold), Colorize Animation, Purple Critical Color, Green Current Color**
+**Example 2: Critical (Under Threshold), Colorize Animation, Purple Critical Color, Green Current Color, Precision 2**

 Value (0.15) is below critical (0.25).
 Animation is COLORIZE, so the background will turn purple.
 The bar itself will be green.
+Values will be displayed with 2 decimal places.

 ~![Example 1](media/overlay_example2.png)